 Does Powercast design custom antennas?

 Powercast has antenna design expertise.
-We will consider custom antenna development projects.
+Please contact us to discuss customer antenna development projects.

 Can I make any adjustments to your transmitter?